rushabhgediya38/django_dropzone/README.md

 1) Post Model

-    -> In The post model implement dropzone with name and username -> how to work dropzone without creating Forms.
+    -> In The post model implement dropzone with name and username.

+    -> And dropzone implement without creating Forms.

 2) post_post Model